PSUethan8/SWENG861Week3/README.md

   - `PUT /api/books/:id`
   - `DELETE /api/books/:id`
 - All of these read/write the same MongoDB collection, so CRUD is persisted.
-- This is Part 2 of the assignment.

 ### 7. `src/app.js`
 - Creates the Express app.